Huegoxaga/notes/networking/README.md

 ### Switch

 - It has Application specific integration cicuitry(ASIC)
-  - It learns Mac address of devices on CAM table(Address Learning)
+  - It learns MAC addresses of devices on CAM table(Address Learning)
-- Many Collision Domains - 1 port a collision domains
+- Many Collision Domains - 1 port can be a collision domain
 - One or more broadcast domains - as many as the VLANs
 - Manegement IP is the switch IP used for telnet connection
 - It does not need power if it is not used as power source for devices(POE)
 - works at layer two.
-- Each on of its port has access mode that is used to connected to end devices, and trunk mode that connects to other switches.
+- Each on of its port has access mode that is used to connected to end devices, and trunk(attack) mode that connects to other switches.
   - Two switches connected in trunk mode will act like one combined switch.
   - There are two encapuslation protocal for trunking:
     - `802.1q` most used